coderodde/BayesianNetworkQuery/README.md

 # BayesianNetworkQuery
-A command line program for constructing Bayesian networks and doing queries on them.
+A command line program for constructing binary (each variable has two states: on and off) Bayesian networks and doing queries on them.